Skip to main content

 • Start a new agent session for every prompt.
 Each skill consumes significant context.
 A fresh session ensures the model has full capacity and avoids degraded output.

 • Confirm the MCP connection before running a skill.
-Run the Desktop Bridge plugin in Figma and verify the connection in your agent.
+For Console MCP, run the Desktop Bridge plugin in Figma.
+For native MCP, ensure the server is running.
+Verify the connection in your agent before starting.
 If the agent can’t reach Figma, the skill will fail.

 • Run one agent per Figma file at a time.
 The MCP supports multiple connections, but all agents share one active page and file context.
 Finish one skill before starting the next.